Volunteers

 Junior volunteer program

-The 2024 Junior Volunteer Program is a 6-week program designed to provide 20 to 22 qualified students ages 15 through 17 with experience and information about healthcare careers and volunteerism.
-Students must attain age 15 by June 17, 2024.
+The 2025 Junior Volunteer Program is a 6-week program designed to provide 20 qualified students ages 15 through 17 with experiential and educational information about healthcare careers and volunteerism.
+Students must be at least 15 by June 16, 2025.

 Following a review of all applications, applicants will be called for interviews.
-To be accepted into the program, you must pass a background check and drug screen .
-Confirmation of final acceptance into the Program will be mailed to your home address.
-At that time, you will be scheduled for hospital orientation and volunteer training to be held on Monday, June 1st - 7th, 8:00am – 12:00 pm.
+To be accepted into the program, you must pass a background check and drug screen.
+Confirmation of final acceptance into the program will be mailed to your home address.
+At that time, you will be scheduled for hospital orientation and volunteer training to be held on Monday, June 16 from 8:00 am – 12:00 pm.
 This training is mandatory for all volunteers.

-Following orientation, the Program continues on Wednesdays, Thursdays and Fridays for 4 hours each day from Wednesday, June 19 through Friday, July 26.
+Following orientation, the Program continues on Wednesdays, Thursdays and Fridays for four hours each day from Wednesday, June 18 through Friday, July 31.

 Starting times will vary and are determined by the area in which you are assigned.
-Consequently, you must have transportation to and from Medical City McKinney.
+Consequently, you must have transportation to and from the hospital.
 Lunch will be provided.

 Medical City McKinney